ethaneisenhard/ethaneisenhard/blog/arizona.md

 <span class = "blog-inline-gallery-caption"> *Mountain Biking in Hawes Arizona* </span>

 I love to lift weights in the sun.
 Anywhere, anytime, and in Arizona it becomes tougher.
 I like it.
-I am embrace the dry heat.
+I embrace the dry heat.
 It’s challenges, pushes me away, but I fight back and push through it.

 My favorite spot in Arizona is Flagstaff.
 I like the community, location, and culture.
 Its surrounded by pine mountains, gives you all four seasons, and fun people to meet.